igrishaev/blog/_posts/2017-04-16-why-not-python.md

 nowadays regardless Ruby, Node.js and crowds of students.
 How would you survive?

 So after all, what language could make you high in algorithmic thinking?
-Suddenly, It's Lisp =) or Scheme if talking more precisely.
+Suddenly, it's Lisp =) or Scheme if talking more precisely.
 Scheme is the best tool to learn programming, I think.
 Not C, Python, or Javascript.

 Scheme forces you to make everything from scratch by your own.
 At the end of